-In the period 2013-2015, LIBER will support the academic mission of its members by building on existing strengths and balancing resources to maintain and improve a quality of service that befits the European researcher.
+Alongside the Key Performance Areas and Fora, LIBER will also work in partnership and collaboration with other groups and library organisations in Europe to deliver a library infrastructure which meets the growing needs of library users.
+Our overarching goal is to support the academic mission of our members by building on existing strengths and balancing resources to maintain and improve a quality of service that befits the European researcher.

-- Strengthen its partnerships with the EU, European University Associations and a number of cognate organisations and consortia
+- Strengthen partnerships with the EU, European University Associations and a number of cognate organisations and consortia

-- Increase its advocacy activity on behalf of European libraries to the EU, LIBER member institutions, research funders, sponsors
+- Increase advocacy activity on behalf of European libraries to the EU, LIBER member institutions, research funders, sponsors

 - Help build a workforce in LIBER member institutions whose skills continue to keep pace with change